amirhosseinzlf/STARLA/Mountain_Car/RQ/Readme.md

 **Answer:** For both scenarios, we find significantly more functional faults with STARLA than with Random Testing using the same testing budget.

+Note: The average number of replacements per episode in the Mountain Car environment is 25 and the average length of episodes is 88.
+For more information please read section 4.6 of the paper

 ## RQ2: Can we rely on ML models to predict faulty episodes?